 Javelina Hunting Seasons

 One of the coolest little critters of the southwest is the javelina.
 A fun species to hunt, and when taken care of right, can provide some great table fare.
-Javelina hunts are available in both Spring and Fall (youth).
-There are general, youth, CHAMP, archery only, archery non-permit, and HAM.
-You are allowed two javelina per calendar year and they cannot be from the same hunt.
-Hunters can apply for draw permits for spring (Jan/Feb) at the end of September and tags will be mailed by the end of November.
-For fall hunters, apply at the beginning of June and tags are mailed by the end of July.
+Javelina hunts are available in the spring and fall (youth).
+There are general, youth, CHAMP, archery-only, archery non-permit, and HAM seasons.
+You are allowed two javelina per calendar year, and they cannot be from the same hunt.
+Spring hunters (January/February), apply for a draw permit at the end of September, and tags will be mailed by the end of November.
+Fall hunters apply at the beginning of June, and tags are mailed by the end of July.

 Season Dates